 pot of Chile Braised Pork Recipe

 This braised pork in red chile sauce is made by slowly cooking pork butt in a smoky, spicy homemade ancho chili sauce.
 You’ll want to have plenty of tortillas on hand to soak up that sauce.
+This is a fun weekend dish to serve for company.
+You can also serve it with hot crunchy bread.

 This recipe is inspired by, and adapted from, carne adovada, a New Mexican red chile and pork dish.
-You may also want to try this Easy Pork Carnitas Taco Board!

 a bowl of Chile Braised Pork